Leafwing-Studios/fop-rules/docs/character-options/talents/combat-talents.md

 ### Ferocious

+You may now make attacks of opportunity during your turn.
 Whenever a creature loses life due to one of your attacks, you may make an attack of opportunity against them.

 ### Lithe